Andersmholmgren/yamlicious/README.md

 # yamlicious

-A library for Dart developers.
-It is awesome.
+A library for writing yaml files

 ## Usage